perfectphase/Perfectphase.Azure.AppService.EasyAuth/README.md

 Azure App Service Authentication (EasyAuth) middleware for ASP.NET CORE that implements support for Authenticate, Challenge, Forbidden and SignOut.

+For the moment this project only supports AzureAd, not Google, twitter etc.

 ## What is `EasyAuth`?

 Azure `App Service` has a feature to turn on Authentication on top of your application code.
 This is useful if you don't want to handle the nitty gritty of auth.
 It's meant to be a quick and easy way to put an authentication layer above an application hosted on an app service.
 More details can be found here https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization.